pjreddie/darknet/arapaho/arapaho_readme.txt

 This will generate the shared library, libdarknet-cpp-shared.so.
 Copy this into arapaho folder

-2. Copy the weights, cfg, data and image files for detection into the arapaho folder
+2. Copy the weights, cfg, data and image files for detection into the arapaho folder.
+These should be named as input.cfg, input.data, input.weights, input.jpg or input.mp4 etc

 $ cd arapaho
 $ ls input*